 Founded in 1983 by actor Jeff Bridges and other celebrities, the End Hunger Network worked with the entertainment community to encourage, stimulate and create media projects, programs and events aimed at ending hunger.
 Through cooperative efforts with writers, directors, celebrities, media executives, nonprofit organizations, corporations, community and service groups, the End Hunger Network motivated U.S. citizens to participate in the growing movement to end hunger.

 Download the Toolkit for Ending Childhood Hunger in America.

-As of March 1, 2019, the End Hunger Network is ceasing operations as a separate organization and will no longer accept contributions.
+As of March 1, 2019, the End Hunger Network ceased operations as a 501(c)3 nonprofit organization and will no longer accept contributions.

 We encourage visitors to support the No Kid Hungry campaign by clicking the button below.

 We thank you for your support and participation in helping change the public conversation

 about hunger in America and the world, and making the end of childhood hunger a national priority.

 Together we did some innovative stuff that made a difference!

 Broadcast live on April 25, 1983 in Los Angeles and San Diego markets, and subsequently in Houston and Palm Springs.

 The three-hour television broadcast END HUNGER TELEVENT featured performances by Burt Lancaster, Gregory Peck, John Ritter, Jack Lemmon, Valerie Harper and many others.
 The innovative presentation debunked the prevalent myths about hunger (scarcity, inevitability, no solutions, and the belief that individuals can’t really make a difference), updated the audience with the latest findings about hunger and identified specific actions that individuals could take.